Migrating Synchronous Loops to Web Workers Safely

 Step 2: Quantify Serialization Overhead & Memory Trade-offs

 The primary risk in worker migration is structured clone overhead.
 Passing large arrays via postMessage triggers a deep copy.
 This temporarily doubles memory usage.
-For heavy data pipelines like CSV & JSON Transform Pipelines, developers must evaluate transfer strategies.
+For heavy data pipelines like CSV & JSON Transform Pipelines, developers must evaluate transfer strategies before committing to an architecture.

 // Zero-copy transfer pattern (invalidates original reference)